 It is another wintery day here in New England.
-Here in Marblehead, we got over 40 inches of snow in the past week!
+Here in the Boston area, we got over 40 inches of snow in the past week!
 And it is snowing again!

 Fortunately, snowy winter days make me run off to the grocery store less often and instead reach deep into my pantry to see what I can cook with ingredients I already have on hand.
 Enter lentil soup.
 It is one of my favorite soups to make because it is so simple, healthful, and filling, but also because I almost always have all the ingredients I need on hand.
 Not to mention it makes great leftovers!